+Utility

+economic term referring to the total satisfaction received from consuming a good or service
-1. If a consumer (who buys two goods) has strictly convex preferences, then:

-b) Her preference is to have some of each of the two goods, rather than all of one and none of the other.

-c) Her marginal rate of substitution diminishes.

-d) All of the above are true.

-2. The diagram below illustrates the indifference curve of a consumer of goods x and y.
+- 1. If a consumer (who buys two goods) has strictly convex preferences, then: - a) Her indifference curves are relatively steep at low levels of x and relatively flat at high levels of x. - b) Her preference is to have some of each of the two goods, rather than all of one and none of the other. - c) Her marginal rate of substitution diminishes. - d) All of the above are true. - 2.
+The diagram below illustrates the indifference curve of a consumer of goods x and y.